vk-cs/docs-public/docs/en/main/base/iaas/vm-images/packer/packer.md

 packer build nginx.pkr.hcl
 ```

-## Created image check
+## Checking the created image

-Created image can be seen in web interface in Cloud computing → Images or in OpenStack CLI:
+You can find created image in your account in **Cloud computing → Images** section or in OpenStack CLI:

 ```bash
 openstack image list
 ```

-## Image deletion
+## Delete image

 Created image could be deleted [delete](../delete-image/) with user interface.